 Water Balance Modules include: Climate Change, Stream Erosion, Tree Canopy Rainfall Interception, Rainwater Harvesting.

 The Water Balance Model Online is powered by the QUALHYMO calculation engine, which was developed by Dr. Charles Rowney for Ontario’s Ministry of Environment in the 1980s.
-The strength of QUALHYMO lies in the erosion and flow-duration routines.
+A strength of QUALHYMO lies in the erosion and flow-duration routines.
+These are key to application of the Water Balance Methodology.

 DID YOU KNOW: